EduardoAraD/EduardoAraD/README.md

 ## Hello!
 I'm Eduardo Araújo 👋

 - 🔭 I'm a Front-End Developer, and I work mainly with technologies like React JS, React Native and Expo.
-- 🌱 Studying NextJS ans Jest
+- 🌱 Studying NextJS, Jest and NodeJS.

 <div>